Azure/azure-powershell/src/MySql/docs/Update-AzMySqlServer.md

 ## SYNOPSIS
 Updates an existing server.
+Use Update-AzMySqlConfiguration instead if you want update server parameters such as wait_timeout, net_retry_count.
 The request body can contain one to many of the properties present in the normal server definition.

 ## SYNTAX